-The Authority holds two LOBO (Lender's Option Borrower's Option) loans totalling £7.4m as part of its total borrowing of £84.5m, where the lender has the option to propose an increase in the interest rate at set dates, following which the Authority has the option to either accept the new rate or to repay the loan at no additional cost.
-These LOBO's have options during 2016/17 and although the Authority understands that the lenders are unlikely to exercise their options in the current low interest rate environment, there remains an element of refinancing risk.
+The Authority holds one LOBO (Lender's Option Borrower's Option) loan of £3.5m as part of its total borrowing of £83.4m, where the lender has the option to propose an increase in the interest rate at set dates, following which the Authority has the option to either accept the new rate or to repay the loan at no additional cost.
+This LOBO has options during 2017/18 and although the Authority understands that the lenders are unlikely to exercise their options in the current low interest rate environment, there remains an element of refinancing risk.
 The Authority will take the opportunity to repay LOBO loans at no cost if it has the opportunity to do so.